MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 130.0.xxxx.52: September xx, 2024

+Fixed various bugs and performance issues.

+> [!NOTE]
+> Portions of this release note are modifications based on work created and shared by Chromium.org and used according to terms described in the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

+### Dev Channel updates

+The following Dev channel updates preceded this Beta channel release.
+These notes provide detailed information about the changes in each release.

+### Fixes

+### Feature updates

+### Site compatibilty impacting changes

+### Policy updates

 ## Version 129.0.2792.52: September 19, 2024

 Fixed various bugs and performance issues.